Bogotá Metro: 2000s

 After the inauguration of the BRT, the metro project did not progress and was commonly used as a political tool to catch voters in local elections.

 In 2007, Bogotá City Council approved the budget for year 2008, including the amount to begin with feasibility studies.
 A week after, the president Álvaro Uribe backed the initiative to build the metro with some conditions: Phase III of Transmilenio must be continued as prevised, and that the metro should be auto-sustainable.

 On March 19, 2008, the public tender for the design of the metro was published by Bogotá's city hall.
 Initially, 56 firms from 27 countries submitted their request.
 The number decreased to only six in may, and from these, only three complied with the requisites in order to ask funding from the World Bank: Ineco-Metro de Madrid, Davies and Gleave (United Kingdom) and Sener-Transporte Metropolitano de Barcelona, which won the contract.
 The selected consortium had a one-year term (until June 2009), to determine the outline of the first line, ticket fare, construction cost and the amount that the district and national government would have to pay; construction would start in the second half of 2011.
 The first line outline must, also, include transfers between the regular buses, BRT and the Bogotá's Savannah commuter rail.

-The first delays occurred when Sener-Transporte Metropolitano de Barcelona, after receiving COP $19 600 million (USD $9.9 million) from the city government, stated that the studies would not be finished before July 20, 2009.
+The first delays occurred when Sener-Transporte Metropolitano de Barcelona, after receiving COP $19 600 million (US$9.9 million) from the city government, stated that the studies would not be finished before July 20, 2009.
 The company was granted three extensions to the original term.
 The DNP stated that the solution of technical problems was mandatory in order to receive national government funding.